Systems & Strategic Philosophy

 Incentives shape decisions.

-Feedback loops shape stability.
+Feedback loops determine stability.

-The first question is never “Who is at fault?”
+If the goal is resolution, the first question is never “Who is at fault?”

-It is “What structure produced this result?”
+It is: “What structure produced this result?”

 Culture Is Structured